pisto/nlchains/README.md

 ```
 mpirun -n 2 nlchains FPUT -v -p alpha-N128-alpha1 -i alpha-N128 -n 128 -c 4096 --WTlimit -e 0.05 --dt 0.1 -k 10000 --dumpsteps 1000000 --alpha 1 --beta 0
 ```

+## Wolfram Mathematica post-processing

+A Wolfram Mathematica library is provided in [nlchains.m](supporting-material/post-processing/nlchains.m) (load with ``Needs["nlchains`"];``).
+It provides functions to load all the dump files, calculate the total energy of chains, etc. A sample usage of its interface, plus the help message for all the functions, can be found in the notebook [examples.nb](supporting-material/post-processing/examples.nb).

 # Performance considerations